 - If you're serving EU users, whether you'll be transferring their personal data overseas (i.e. to a non-EU country):

-- If so, whether the you'll be transferring to a country approved by the European Commission.
+- If so, whether the you'll be transferring to a country approved by the European Commission or that has some compliance framework.

 - How long your SaaS app will store your users' personal data.